mobvoi/ticdesign/_en/doc/index.md

 ### <a name="scale-textview"></a>Scalable Text Frames {#scale-textview}

-`ScalableTextView`, scalable text frames, can follow the control size in changing script size.
-This is commonly used in showing headlines in `TitleBar`.
+`ScalableTextView` can follow the control size in changing script size.
+This is commonly used in showing title in `TitleBar`.

 During usage, you can appoint scaling factors `scaleFactor` through either XML document or code.
 The change of script size, text frame size, and scaling factors all follow the equation shown below: